OpenDSA/OpenDSA/RST/en/Glossary.rst

       A binary relation on a set where every pair of distinct elements in the set are :term:`comparable` (that is, one can determine which of the pair is greater than the other).

+   track
+      On a :term:`disk drive`, a concentric circle representing all of the :term:`sectors <sector>` that can be viewed by the :term:`I/O head` as the disk rotates.
+      The significance is that, for a given placement of the I/O head, the sectors on the track can be read without performing a (relatively expensive) :term:`seek` operation.

+   track-to-track seek time
+      Expected (average) time to perform a :term:`seek` operation from a random :term:`track` to an adjacent track.
+      Thus, this can be viewed as the minimum possible seek time for the :term:`disk drive`.
+      This is one of two metrics commonly provided by disk drive vendors for disk drive performance, with the other being :term:`average seek time`.

    trailer node
       Commonly used in implementations for a :term:`linked list` or